Skip Global navigation and goto content

 The JYNNEOS vaccine is a 2-dose vaccine developed to protect against Mpox and smallpox infections.
 People need to get both doses of the vaccine for the best protection against Mpox.
 The second dose should be given 4 weeks after the first dose.
 Vaccination is an important tool in stopping the spread of Mpox.

-NO-Cost Testing and Vaccination Referral
+Epi Response Testing and Vaccination

-Call 904-253-1850 or complete this form to set up an appointment for:
+Call 904-253-1850 or complete this form to learn about currently available and recommended vaccines and to schedule an appointment.